zr0n/laravelstarter/readme.md

 $ composer install

-Rename the .envexample to .env, and remember to configure your database and Cloudinary configuration in this file.
+Rename the .envexample to .env, and remember to configure your database and Cloudinary access information in this file.

 Generate a new application key after create the .env file, with this command: